 This is the blog for Linda Essig’s graduate seminar in Arts Entrepreneurship at Arizona State University, course #THP552.
 We are excited to share publicly this experiment in new venture creation in the arts and in arts entrepreneurship pedagogy.
-Each week, two or more students will be blogging their reflections on their new venture creation process, successes and failures, theoretical readings (only in the first three weeks), and the translation of “lean launchpad” methodology for an arts context.
+Each week, students will be blogging their reflections on their new venture creation process, successes and failures, theoretical readings (only in the first three weeks), and the translation of “lean launchpad” methodology for an arts context.
 To provide some perspective on the approach we are taking, the syllabus is excerpted here, with the full syllabus available on the “Syllabus” page:

 Course Description and objectives:

 This class takes an experiential approach to learning effectual entrepreneurship.
 Effectual entrepreneurship is a decision-making strategy that exploits the existing resources of a team and its environment to launch a venture.
 Along the way, we will also explore economic theories of entrepreneurship, specifically the “Creative Destruction” of Joseph Schumpeter and the neoclassical profit maximizing approach of Ira Kirzner.
 By actually DOING entrepreneurship (yes – the class will be launching an arts-based business), you will learn about opportunity recognition, customer/audience development, business planning, legal issues, entrepreneurial finance, and other topics.